deunix-educ/TermuxSmsGateway/README.md

 After installing termux on the smartphone, launch Termux

-- Copy and paste the following command in the terminal
+- Copy and paste the following command in the Termux terminal

         export PACKAGE="TermuxSmsGateway"&&
 		export VERSION="1.0"&&